MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

         3. In the confirmation dialog, click **Yes, Permanently Delete Account**.

-        4. Within the 14 days, follow the directions in [Export data for one user](gdpr-requests-in-yammer-enterprise.md#ExportUser) and [Delete specific messages or files](gdpr-requests-in-yammer-enterprise.md#DeleteMessagesFiles).
+        4. Within the 14 days, follow the directions in [Delete specific messages or files](gdpr-requests-in-yammer-enterprise.md#DeleteMessagesFiles).

 <a name="Reactivate"> </a>

 ## Reactivate a deactivated account after using Erase this user

 When a user's account gets deactivated by using the **Erase this user** option, you have 14 days to reactivate the user.

 1. Go to the Yammer Admin center.

 2. Click **Remove Users**.

 3. Go to the **Deactivated Users** section.
 This section will only be visible when there is at least one deactivated user account.

 4. Click **Reactivate** for each user you want to reactivated.

     After 14 days, the user cannot be reactivated.

 ## Related articles

 [Manage Yammer data compliance](manage-data-compliance.md)